robachkaya/LrnXPAnaToolbox/README.rst

 	.pip install LrnXPAnaToolbox

+Or if the package already exists and you just want to update it :

+	.pip install LrnXPAnaToolbox --upgrade

 If you want to use this package in anaconda : go to the anaconda environment in which you are working (For example if you are working in a base environment run the following : conda activate base)